butla/bultrowicz.com/modern_gui_for_multi_desktop_app_development_evaluation.rst

   I want my UIs to be understandable even to "non-tech" people.
 - no widget for tabular data
 - licensing stuff stresses me out https://kivy.org/doc/stable/guide/licensing.html
+- kinda hard to figure out how to produce a table of data
+- made with touch interfaces in mind, little support for mouse and keyboard.
+  Double click in file chooser would be nice

 Positives
 ~~~~~~~~~